OpenNTI/nti.docs.platform.enduser/editorguide/assignments.rst

 .. warning:: Please note, in order for the assignment to autograde, you must assign a point value and also click on the “Options” button and check the “Enable Auto Grading” box.
 This means, when the student takes the assignment, the assignment will be checked for correctness and assigned a visible grade for the student’s work.
 We will explore this option more in Step 5 below.
 Also, if you are using the Grade Predictor feature, you must assign a point value.

-Step 3: Title your assignment and write a description
+3. Title your assignment and write a description
 -----------------------------------------------------

 Add a title and description by typing in the